SameerHussain128/Youtube_videos_downloader_project/Guide.md

 * Result : Developed a Web application that downloads any youtube videos (short,long, status, movies etc) and save to use it

 * What motives to make this -
-* If we wants to download any youtube videos we have to use third party apps but its risky as it contains virsu, hacking fear, giving permission to third party apps so i decided to make an downlaoder with the help of python and made am attractive frontend
+* If we wants to download any youtube videos we have to use third party apps but its risky as it contains virus, hacking fear, giving permission to third party apps so i decided to make an downlaoder with the help of python and made am attractive frontend